PSukhalani-96/Supermarket_Problem/README.md

 # Supermarket_Problem

 Given there is a list of products like this:

 	Bread
 	Rice
 	Sugar

-And there aretwo supermarkets: Supermarket 1 and Supermarket 2.
+And there are two supermarkets: Supermarket 1 and Supermarket 2.
 Below are the prices in each Supermarket.

 	Supermarket 1					Supermarket 2
 	-------------					-------------